Louisville-Scooters/Practicum/README.md

   * Sometimes this won't matter, like two different analysis tasks.
 * Separate tasks into separate scripts.
   * E.g., scripts for reading in raw data and for making visualizations should be different files.
+  * When in doubt, make a new script.
+Easier to combine several small scripts than separate one big one.
 * Specify whether a script is `Open` or `Closed` in the file name.
   * **Open** means it is still being modified / it's OK for anyone to modify it.
   * **Closed** means that it's been "finalized", and you should let everyone know that you are making a change to it.